Ilya Sochnikov, Assistant Professor

-My research is to use the scanning squid microscopes to study magnetic properties of high temperature superconductors.
-I work directly with the Montana and Bluefors cryostats to characterize superconducting materials and their quantum properties.
-Before UConn, I worked on Molecular Beam Epitaxy Scanning tunneling microscope angle-resolved photo-emission spectroscopy UHV systems at Southern University of Science and Technology of China.
+Bochao's research is to use the scanning squid microscopes to study magnetic properties of magnetic Weyl semimetals and Kagome magnets.
+Bochao works with the Montana and Bluefors cryostats.
+Before UConn, Bochao worked on Molecular Beam Epitaxy, Scanning tunneling microscope, angle-resolved photo-emission spectroscopy, UHV systems at Southern University of Science and Technology of China.

 Donovan Davino, Undergraduate Student

-The purpose of my research is to use SQUID microscopy to characterize the behavior of superconducting materials near their Quantum Critical Points while adjusting parameters such as doping and mechanical strain.
+The purpose of Donny's research was to use SQUID microscopy to characterize the behavior of superconducting materials near their Quantum Critical Points while adjusting parameters such as doping and mechanical strain.
 Tuning material properties near QCPs may then allow the scientific community to help engineer better superconductors as well understand this fundamental phenomenon.
-In the past I have worked with designing and simulating components for the Bluefors experiment via Solidwoks and am also currently working on studying superconductor random access memory.
+Donny have worked on designing and simulating components for the Bluefors experiment via Solidwoks.